Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This Homemade Sriracha Sauce is made with simple and fresh ingredients for a nourishing alternative to everyone’s favorite hot sauce.
+This Homemade Sriracha is made with simple and fresh ingredients for a nourishing, low-carb alternative to everyone’s favorite hot sauce.
 Keep it stocked in the fridge for chicken, stir-frys, eggs, and more!

-Just consider me the sauce queen, especially when it’s homemade sauces, like sriracha!
-Whether you’re mixing it with Creamy Tomato Gluten Free Pasta, drizzling it over Instant Pot Korean Beef Bulgogi, or mixing it in a Spiralized Vegetable Stir Fry, there’s never a bad time to add a little extra flavor to your meals.
+Whether you’re mixing it with Creamy Tomato Gluten-Free Pasta, drizzling it over Instant Pot Korean Beef Bulgogi, or mixing it in a Spiralized Vegetable Stir Fry, there’s never a bad time to add a little extra flavor to your meals.
 Honestly, I add this sriracha sauce to pretty much everything!
 It’s definitely a staple in our fridge.
-Once you try it, I’m confident you’ll keep it stocked in yours, too.

-Of course, you can always go to your store and pick up a pre-made sriracha sauce, but they’re never as good.
+Of course, you can always go to the store (unless there’s another sriracha shortage) and pick up a bottle, but it’s never as good.
 Not to mention, they’re often full of added ingredients and not always super allergy-friendly.
-Plus, this recipe is full of fresh flavor!!
-The point here is, you need this homemade sriracha in your life!
-I promise, you won’t regret it.
-In fact, I’m willing to bet you’ll never go back to the store bought version again.

 As always, I kept the ingredient list for this sriracha hot sauce as simple and as nourishing as possible.
 I’ve even provided Paleo and Whole30-friendly alternatives.